JAW838/campaign-notes/content/Lore/Central Continent of Ahmmenor/Nations/Batel/Batel.md

 - A large dungeon network extends under the observatory (why?)
 - Supposed to be abandoned, but about a decade ago [[Tech Hunters]] occupied it and began using it as a base of operations and a research station.
 - Accessing the observatory from the ground is dangerous, so the group has teleportation circles inside, as well as delivers large cargo via flying vehicle.
-- Highly guarded with lots of traps.
+- Highly guarded with lots of traps and devils.
 - Kobolds are/were imprisoned here (experimented on?)
 - There is a secret entrance into the tower from the base of the north face of the mountain.
 ## The Big Hole